Gloria Rodríguez Santo

 Gloria Rudi Rodríguez Santo (born 26 October 1960) is a Uruguayan journalist, civil servant, activist and politician of the National Party (PN).
 She served as Senator of the Republic from 2020 to 2025, being the first Afro-Uruguayan woman to hold a senatorial seat.

 Early and personal life

 Gloria Rodríguez was born in 1960 in Melo, Cerro Largo Department.
 Her father, was a policeman, and her mother, a domestic worker.
 Her parents knew Jorge Silveira Zavala, a leader of the National Party in Cerro Largo, who was the one who transmitted the ideology to her.
-In 1991, after divorcing, she moved to Montevideo with her children and great-grandmother.
+In 1991, she moved to Montevideo with her children and great-grandmother.
 She settled in the barrio Malvín Norte.
 She worked as a secretary at the Colegio María Auxiliadora, as a shop assistant and as an official of the Ministry of Transport and Public Works, and the Ministry of Education and Culture.
 She studied journalism at the Professional Institute of Journalism Teaching (IPEP).